himalayabatra/MovieFlex/README.md

 ---

 ## Functional Requirements:
-### Requirement 1: Search movies & tv shows with preferred criteria
+### Requirement 1: Search movies & TVshows with preferred criteria
 **Scenario** \
 As a user interested in watching movies and tv shows of my choice, I want to search movies & TVshows based on different criteria.